sa501428/hic-format/HiCFormatV10.md

 The major V10 changes are:

-1. Store only selected matrix-resolution anchors and derive redundant 2×/5× resolutions from raw counts.
+1. Store only selected matrix-resolution anchors; the 20, 50, 200, 500, and 2,000 bp matrices are always derived from raw anchor counts.
 2. Store normalization and expected-value vectors for every advertised logical resolution, including derived resolutions.
 3. Replace ZLib with Zstandard.
 4. Compress neighboring logical blocks together into bounded random-access pages.